markNZed/processism-react-three/storyboard.md

 This shows us how sensitive systems can be to initial conditions.
 It’s often called the "butterfly effect"—the idea that a butterfly flapping its wings on one side of the world might eventually cause a storm on the other.
 In nonlinear systems, small actions can trigger massive consequences, making it hard to predict exactly how things will unfold.

-This unpredictability is a key feature of processism.
+This unpredictability is a key feature of process philosophy.
 Even when we understand the parts of a system, the way they interact can lead to outcomes far beyond what we expect.
 It reminds us that processes are dynamic and can behave in ways that are surprising, even with the smallest nudge.

 ## 5.6.
 Scene: Resilience and Adaptation
 ### 5.6.1.
 Objective
-To illustrate how systems maintain resilience and adapt to changes, emphasizing the importance of flexibility and the ability to withstand or recover from disturbances in processism.
+To illustrate how systems maintain resilience and adapt to changes, emphasizing the importance of flexibility and the ability to withstand or recover from disturbances in process philosophy.
 ### 5.6.2.
 Animation
 ### 5.6.3.
 Narration
 Resilience is the ability of a system to absorb shocks, adapt to change, and keep going.
 In this scene, we see a system facing a disturbance.
 Some parts break down under the pressure, but others adapt.
 New connections form, and the system reorganizes itself into a different, stable arrangement.

 Resilience doesn’t mean returning to how things were before.
 It means evolving to meet new challenges.
 Systems that are flexible—able to adapt, reorganize, and find new ways to function—are the ones that survive.
 Think of a forest after a wildfire: while some parts are destroyed, new growth emerges, and the ecosystem slowly adapts to the changed environment.

-In processism, resilience is about navigating change, not avoiding it.
+In process philosophy, resilience is about navigating change, not avoiding it.
 Systems that are too rigid tend to break, while those that can evolve find new pathways to stability.
 This flexibility is what allows systems—whether ecological, social, or technological—to continue thriving in an ever-changing world.

 ## 5.7.
 Recap Scene: Embracing Dynamics and Change
 ### 5.7.1.
 Objective